SwiftIsland/app/README.md

 This app is mainly build by [Paul Peelen](https://paulpeelen.com) [[Github](https://github.com/ppeelen)] [[Twitter](https://twitter.com/ppeelen)], for use for Swift Island 2023.

 ## Code Style
-This project applies [_The Official Kodeco Swift Style Guide_](https://github.com/kodecocodes/swift-style-guide) (formally known as Ray Wenderlich Swift Style Guide), with a few exceptions:
+This project applies [_The Official Kodeco Swift Style Guide_](https://github.com/kodecocodes/swift-style-guide) (formally known as Ray Wenderlich Swift Style Guide), with a few exceptions which are mentioned below.
+This project uses [SwiftLint](https://github.com/realm/SwiftLint) to enforce the code style.
+PR's with violations of the SwiftLint rules will not be approved.

 ### `line_limit`
 The line limit is changed from 120 to 200 for warnings and 300 for errors.
 The only exception where `line_limit` may be disabled is in use with long texts.
 Prefered is to line break these and join, but in this case it is ok to disable.